swyxio/brain/A - DX Circle/dx circle blog ideas.md

+## what devrel does

+- speaking
+- demos
+- podcast
+-

 ## the postgres - analytics pivot

 start with postgres _ take 2 years to add analytics and shift to data warehouse